 The foundational principal of this document is that the existing contributing historic buildings within the Over-the-Rhine Historic District provide an ideal framework for guiding compatible and sensitive new infill development.
 Accordingly, many of the guidelines herein ask developers and their designers to look to the surrounding historic micro-context to inform key aspects of infill design, such as height, setback, composition, rhythm, window openings, and roof shape.

-The levels of contextual reference required in this document begin at the level of greatest proximity to the building site and move outward as necessary.
-The specific rules for context hierarchy are found in p.
-67 of the Appendix.
+The levels of contextual reference required in this document begin at the level of greatest proximity to the building site (i.e., the block face) and move outward as necessary.